h2oai/authn-py/README.md

 ### H2O Cloud Discovery support

-I you use token providers to access H2O.ai services running on H2O Cloud, you can simplify the configuration by using `h2o-authn[discovery]` extra.
+I you use the token provider to access H2O.ai services running in your  H2O AI Cloud environment, you can simply the configuration by using `h2o-authn[discovery]` extension.

 For more info regarding H2O Cloud Discovery, please see [H2O Cloud Discovery Client](https://github.com/h2oai/cloud-discovery-py)